 The planet groans, close to death, unheard by all but a few saviours.

 In the midst of it all is an epiphany: change begins with you.
 The process begins to alter your outlook, readdress the imbalances.
-Your ideas are still stolen but you make it impossible to erase personal influence from the picture.
+Your belief is still fragile but you make it impossible to erase personal influence from the picture.
 It is your drive and determination that makes others stop and think about themselves, address the shortcomings, alter their outlooks.
 Slowly, gradually, change begins to happen.

 It becomes apparent that if enough people are prepared to do the same, real alteration is possible.
 The key is finding what amount constitutes critical mass, and watching other people walk away and refuse to take part breaks your heart less and less each time it happens.
 People are the problem.
 Other people’s inability to alter themselves is the issue.
 Those who can and will continue to offer the only sensible solutions.